-As an English-speaking minority group, we are a multilingual, multicultural and multigenerational artistic community open to collaboration amongst diverse voices and realities.
-We draw people out of their homes and capture the imagination of audiences so there is greater investment in community expression.
-We recognize artistic excellence within our communities.
-We welcome innovation.
-Our children are taught to value art as a fundamental expression of who we are.
-We constitute viable cultural industries that contribute to the economy.
+As an English-speaking minority group, we are a multilingual, multicultural and multigenerational artistic community open to collaboration among diverse voices and realities.
+We encourage communities to look outside of their homes to share in the vibrancy of the artistic experience so there is greater investment in community expression.
+We recognize artistic excellence within our communities, welcome innovation and constitute viable cultural industries that contribute to the economy.
+To ensure the future of our arts and artists we insist that our children are taught to value art as a fundamental expression of who we are.

-- ✓ Secure proportional funding for the sector, based on a formula that respects the percentage of the English-speaking population in the province of Quebec. - ✓ Increase accessibility and demystify the artistic process. - Build links with education administrators to promote the importance of Art in the learning process Art is fundamental to learning. - ✓ Validate community-based culture which is fundamental to the ultimate success and appreciation of the professional Arts & Culture sector. - ✓ Provide physical and professional resources. - ✓ Collaborate/communicate with French-language artistic communities.
+- Goal 1: Secure proportional funding for the sector, based on a formula that respects the percentage of the English-speaking population in the province of Quebec. - Goal 2: Increase accessibility and demystify the artistic process. - Goal 3: Build links with education administrators to promote the importance of Art in the learning process Art is fundamental to learning. - Goal 4: Validate community-based culture which is fundamental to the ultimate success and appreciation of the professional Arts & Culture sector. - Goal 5: Provide physical and professional resources. - Goal 6: Collaborate/communicate with French-language artistic communities.